shawnw/tawk/README.md

 * `csv_join arglist [delim]` Return the list joined into a CSV-formatted string.
 * `csv_split string [delim]` Split a CSV-formatted string into a list.

+### Changes to existing commands

+* `continue` stops processing the current line and goes to the next.
+Like `next` in awk.
+* `break` stops processing the current file and goes on to the next.

 Variables
 ---------